 What makes a good sling fabric?
-There are four key components: Weave, Color, Feel, and Durability.
+There are 3 key components: Durability, Color, and Feel.

 Feel – In sling fabric, the vinyl or PVC yarns are what hold the weight.
 An all-PVC or vinyl sling can feel sticky or plasticy to some people.
 There is the option for a softer touch.
 In between the vinyl yarns, acrylic yarns are woven.
 Acrylic yarns can be much smaller and be braided in a way to create a softer feel.
 Acrylic is not designed to hold your weight.
 A sling fabric with a ratio of less than 60% vinyl sacrifices long term durability and leads to premature tearing at high pressure points.
 A tightly woven acrylic/vinyl blend of 50/50 can be a reasonable compromise.
 Sunbrella is a reliable company offering this sort of fabric.